Congratulations, you are half way through this tutorial. By now you have:

 Use this search to find a reading from your Course Readings that you can't find in the Catalogue or in Journal Titles.

 You can search by Course ID, Course Name, Instructor Name or Title.
+Refer to Blackboard if you cannot find your course listed.

 Go to the library website and select the Subject help and research Guides button.
 You can choose from: